-Documents presented to the Probate Court for filing must comply with applicable Probate Codes and Rules of Court, and notice of filing must be given as required.
+Documents presented to the Probate Court for filing must comply with applicable Probate Codes Scote sections and California Rules of Court, and notice of filing must be given as required.
 Other communications such as letters and notes directed to the court or staff are subject to California Rules of Court, rule 7.10(c).
 (See Code of Judicial Ethics.)
 (Adopted 7/1/2003; Rev. 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2009)

-Nunc Pro Tunc Orders Correcting Clerical Errors
+Nunc Pro Tunc and Amended Orders Correcting Clerical Errors

-- A. If, through inadvertence, the minute order or the signed order fails to state the order actually made by the court, and such inadvertence is brought to the attention of the court by declaration, the court may correct the mistake nunc pro tunc to the date of the original order. - 1.
-The order must not take the form of an amended order.
-Local Forms SDSC PR-137 (Declaration to Correct Order Nunc Pro Tunc) and SDSC PR-138 (Nunc Pro Tunc Order) are available on the court's website and may be used.
-If declaration and order are submitted on pleading, the pleading must substantially set forth the language used in the local forms. - 2.
-The original order is to be marked by the clerk to indicate that a nunc pro tunc order has been signed, however, the original order is not to be physically changed by the clerk in any other manner, but is to be used in conjunction with the nunc pro tunc order correcting it. - 3.
-To prevent further errors within the nunc pro tunc order, a complete clause or sentence must be stricken, even if it is intended to correct only one word or a single figure. - 4.
-The date of the order must be left blank for the court to fill in and immediately following or below the blank date must appear the words "nunc pro tunc to [date of original order]." - B. If upon review of the Declaration to Correct Order Nunc Pro Tunc, the court determines that the corrections requested substantially alter what was prayed for, a motion to set aside the incorrect order may be necessary.
+A. If, through inadvertence, the minute order or the signed order fails to state the order actually made by the court, and such inadvertence is brought to the attention of the court by declaration, the court may correct the mistake nunc pro tune to the date of the original order.

+1. The order must not take the form of an amended order.
+Local Forms SDSC PR-137 (Declaration to Correct Order Nunc Pro Tune) and SDSC PR-138 (Nunc Pro Tune Order) are available on the court's website and may be used.
+If declaration and order are submitted on pleading, the pleading must substantially set forth the language used in the local forms.

+2. The original order is to be marked by the clerk to indicate that a nunc pro tune order has been signed, however, the original order is not to be physically changed by the clerk in any other manner, but is to be used in conjunction with the nunc pro tune order correcting it.
+To correct an error made by the court or court staff, in a minute order or signed order, local forms SDSC PR-137 Ex Parte Application for Issuance of Nunc Pro Tune Order/Amended Order and PR-138 Nunc Pro Tune Order shall be submitted with a Probate Ex Parte Request & Order (SDSC PR-136).

+- 3. To prevent further errors within the nunc pro tunc order, a complete clause or sentence must be stricken, even if it is intended to correct only one word or a single figure. - 4.
+The date of the order must be left blank for the court to fill in and immediately following or below the blank date must appear the words "nunc pro tune to [date of original order]." - B. If it is determined that there was an error in the information provided to the court in the petition or a supplement, local forms SDSC PR-137 Ex Parte Application for Issuance of Nunc Pro Tunc Order/Amended Order shall be submitted with a Probate Ex Parte Request & Order (SDSC PR-136).
+Additionally, a Proposed Amended Order must be submitted for the court's consideration. - C. If upon review of the Declaration to Correct Order Ex Parte Application for Issuance of Nunc Pro Tunc, Order/Amended Order the court determines that the corrections requested substantially alter what was prayed for, a motion to set aside the incorrect order may be necessary.
 A new or amended petition, properly noticed, would then follow.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019)